 Making research results publicly accessible is important not only to the NIH, but also an essential element of UCLA’s commitment to academic freedom and its mission as a public research university to create and disseminate knowledge for the betterment of society.

 CHIPTS held a workshop on how to be in compliance with the NIH Public Policy and the slides can be downloaded here: NIH Public Access Policy Compliance Workshop Slides (106 downloads)

 Below is the recommended language for acknowledging the CHIPTS grant on publications.
 Feel free to edit as needed for your specific journal.
 All CHIPTS and CHIPTS-affiliated investigators are strongly encouraged to cite the CHIPTS grant for any HIV-related publications or publications related to the Center’s scientific theme.
 Also any recipients of CHIPTS funds (including pilot grant recipients and scholarship awardees) should acknowledge the CHIPTS grant in their publications and presentations.

-“This work was also supported by the Center for HIV Identification, Prevention, and Treatment (CHIPTS) NIMH grant MH58107.
+“This work was also supported by the Center for HIV Identification, Prevention, and Treatment Services (CHIPTS) NIMH grant MH58107.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of NIH.”

 USING MyNCBI TO CREDIT CHIPTS

 Investigators can credit the CHIPTS grant (MH58107) by linking their publications through the MyNCBI portal.
 Investigators will need to log into their MyNCBI account using their NIH’s eRA Commons credentials.
 Under MyBibliography, investigators can select the grant award number to be added to their publication.
 For more information, click here.
 For additional support, please contact Isabelle Chu at Ichu@mednet.ucla.edu